Garden City High School (Michigan)

 Garden City High School is a public high school located in Garden City, Michigan, United States.

 History

 1950–1964

 The first classes began in the fall of 1950 and the first graduating class was in spring 1952.
 The school mascot was the Panther and the school colors were Royal Blue and Gray, as indicated in the school's 1st year book (The Blue And Gray, 1952).
 The colors of Royal Blue, Gray and/or White also were in use.

 1964–1982

 By the early 1960s Garden City had grown to the point it needed a second high school, and West Senior High School was constructed and opened in 1964.
 It was nicknamed Garden City West.
-At this point in time, Garden City High School began going by the name Garden City East.
+At this point in time, Garden City High School began going by the nickname Garden City East.